+Real Estate Lease S

+Area Facilities

-- The Dubois lease addresses administrative functions and facility needs.
+Description • The Dubois lease addresses administrative functions and facility needs.
 It expires June 2020 and is expected to be renewed.
-The current annual escalation rate of 3 percent will be maintained. - The Moore Square Magnet Middle School parking lease (McLaurin Parking Company) addresses staff and magnet program parking needs at Moore Square Magnet Middle.
-The lease is an annual recurring lease that is expected to renew.
-The lease expires June 2020.
+The current annual escalation rate of 3 percent will be maintained.

+The Moore Square Magnet Middle School parking lease (McLaurin Parking Compar addresses staff and magnet program parking needs at Moore Square Magnet Midd The lease is an annual recurring lease that is expected to renew.
+The lease expir June 2020.
 The lease rate is currently \$16,200 per year.
-The balance, a fixed annual rate not to exceed \$2,000, is to address parking needs as they arise at the school (acquire additional needed parking from McLaurin, and/or pursue other parking lease opportunities near the school as they become available).
-Increased parking rates and additional staffing needs are resulting in an increased funding request. - The North Wake College and Career Academy lease addresses student capacity and facility needs and expires June 2026.
+The balance, a fixed annu rate not to exceed \$2,000, is to address parking needs as they arise at the scho (acquire additional needed parking from McLaurin, and/or pursue other parking lease opportunities near the school as they become available).
+Increased parking rates a additional staffing needs are resulting in an increased funding request.

+facility needs and expires June 2026.
+T • The North Wake College and Career Academy lease addresses student capacity and facility needs and expires June 2026.
 The lease payment includes a set annual rental rate (\$498,503) for the initial five-year term and payment of Wake County property taxes.

-The estimated tax payment is \$67,500 per year. - The Wake Young Women's Leadership Academy (WYWLA) lease is a long-term lease (20 years) that addresses student capacity and facility needs.
-The lease rate increases annually by an escalation rate of 2.5 percent. - The Crossroads FLEX lease is a long-term lease (20 years) addressing student capacity and facility needs.
-The lease costs include base rent, which is expected to increase annually by an escalation rate of 2.5 percent, Wake County property taxes, insurance, and Common Area Maintenance (CAM) charges/operating costs, ("TICAM" charges). - The Purchasing Operations Warehouse lease is a long-term (15 years) lease that addresses facility needs and administrative functions.
-The lease rate increases annually by an escalation rate of 3 percent. - The SCORE ReEngagement lease addresses student capacity and facility needs and expires June 30, 2020.
+• The Wake Young Women's Leadership Academy (WYWLA) lease is a long-term lease (20 years) that addresses student capacity and facility needs.
+The lease rate increases annually by an escalation rate of 2.5 percent.

+The Crossroads FLEX lease is a long-term lease (20 years) addressing student capaci and facility needs.
+The lease costs include base rent, which is expected to increase annually by an escalation rate of 2.5 percent, Wake County property taxes, insurance and Common Area Maintenance (CAM) charges/operating costs, ("TICAM" charges).

+• The Purchasing Operations Warehouse lease is a long-term (15 years) lease that addresses facility needs and administrative functions.
+The lease rate increases annually by an escalation rate of 3 percent.

+• The SCORE ReEngagement lease addresses student capacity and facility needs and expires June 30, 2020.
 The lease is expected to renew at a 3 percent escalation rate.
-The SNAP program will need to confirm future needs and associated expenses. - The Forest Hills Baptist Church use agreement addresses staff parking needs at Fred A. Olds Elementary.
-The agreement is an annual recurring agreement that expires June 2021.
-The rate is currently \$7,500 per year. - The Young Men's Christian Association (YMCA) of the Triangle area lease is a longterm lease (20 years) that addresses student capacity and facility needs.
+The SNAP program will need to confirm future needs and associated expenses.

+The Forest Hills Baptist Church use agreement addresses staff parking needs at Fre A. Olds Elementary.
+The agreement is an annual recurring agreement that expires Jun 2021.
+The rate is currently \$7,500 per year.

+The Young Men's Christian Association (YMCA) of the Triangle area lease is a long- term lease (20 years) that addresses student capacity and facility needs.
 The lease costs include base rent, Wake County property taxes, and CAM costs.

+Strategic Objective Learning & Teaching

-Description MOE Local
+Budget Adjustments Description MOE Local

 YMCA of the Triangle \$ 140,822

 WYWLA 11,733

 Crossroads FLEX 9,372

 Purchasing Warehouse 7,622

 North Wake College and Career Academy 7,500

 Moore Square Magnet MS 7,000

 Dubois Lease 1,680

-SCORE ReEngagement 1,214
+SCORE ReEngagement ļ 1,214 4

 Total - \$ 186,943